SaruShinobie/SaruShinobie-StartScript/readme.md

 **This is a autostart script for SPT-AKI (Single Player Tarkov) with customizable variables for start time, drive types, and your install directory.
 Written by SaruShinobie.**

-Initially I wrote this script purely out of laziness, because I got tired of navigating to my install folder and starting the server and launcher manually.
+**Initially I wrote this script purely out of laziness, because I got tired of navigating to my install folder and starting the server and launcher manually.
 At some point down the line, I decided to polish this and release it to the public, in case anyone else finds it useful.
-With this program you can start SPT with one click, and you can create a shortcut to the game to send to your desktop.
+With this program you can start SPT with one click, and you can create a shortcut to the game to send to your desktop.**

-You can skip the Quick Start section [here.](###-quick-start-guide)
+You can skip to the Quick Start section [here.](###-quick-start-guide)

 # Variables File
 **Startup times, directories, and other settings can all be changed manually in the variables file.**